-The changes that were approved will take effect in late summer of 2015.
 The changes to the rifle proposal and statewide sunfish bag limit were not approved by the Natural Resources Commission.

 River Otter-related Rule Package